-Medical Services Advisory Committee - Applications scheduled to be considered
+Medical Services Advisory Committee - Applications considered

 - 1522.1 - PD-L1 (Programmed Death-Ligand 1) immunohistochemistry testing for access to pembrolizumab as first-line therapy for patients with recurrent or metastatic head and neck squamous cell carcinoma (Codependent)